Skip to Content

 Matt Franco at LINQ

-Tournament of Kings at Excalibur: A 3-course dinner show which immerses you into the middle ages.
+Tournament of Kings at Excalibur: A 3-course dinner show that immerses you into the Middle Ages.
 Your family will feast as you witness horse-mounted knights defend their honor.
-Tickets are usually pretty affordable by Vegas standards, costing around $70.

 Knights on Horseback